-Summer is an ideal time for outdoor parties, isn’t it?
-I wonder what they look like in your country.
-In mine, they often take the form of cooking competitions like the one I described in the post on Goulash parties last year.
+Summer is an ideal time for outdoor parties.
+We love them.
+They often take the form of cooking competitions like the one I described in the post on Goulash parties last year.

 But it’s not only goulash that you can get to taste when touring Slovakia in the summer.
-A long thread of outdoor cooking events starts as early as in May, shortly after sheep are taken to the pastures for the first time in a year.
+A long thread of outdoor cooking events starts as early as May, shortly after sheep flocks are taken to the pastures for the first time in the year.
 The general public is invited to salashes (wooden cottages close to the pastures), where shepherds live and work until late September.
-The new season will open with a meal of mutton goulash and a drink of žinčica, among other popular Slovak drinks 😉
+The new season will open with a meal of mutton goulash and a drink of žinčica (a by-product of sheep’s milk cheese fermentation).

 On the first Sunday in June, when the Shepherds’ Festival takes place in the village of Východná, you will not only hear a tinkle of hand-made sheep bells, but also see our national dish of Halušky s bryndzou being made from scratch.